|Laura Osborne||Faculty Training & Certificationemail@example.com||936.468.5832|

 In addition to her professional certifications, Laura holds a Master of Arts degree in English from Texas A&M University, and a Bachelor of Arts degree in English from Louisiana State University in Shreveport.

-Sahitya has worked for OIT two years, first as a Graduate Student and now as a full-time employee.
+Sahitya has worked for OIT two years, as a full-time employee.
 She holds a masters degree in business administration and maintains several Oracle databases for the department.